loureiro85/2019_udacity_MachineLearningEngineer/capstone_project/README.md

 Therefore, strong correlation between the surfer's **experience level** and the range of **manoeuvres** is expected.
 The objective of this work is to propose a **supervised** approach to predict the surfers experience level given a set of manoeuvres.

-There are no publications about this correlation (experience X manoeuvres), nor a, experience prediction application based on surfing's performed manoeuvres.
+There are no publications about this correlation (experience vs. manoeuvres), nor a, experience prediction application based on surfing's performed manoeuvres.

 This problem is relevant because it could contribute to the surfboard specification process, making recommendation more assertive.